chepyego/100-days-of-code/r1-log.md

 I continued from where i had  left in ruby ,deal with hashes i created a hash of books ratting  and prompt user to add their books of choice into the hash it then add the books to hash

 ### R1D2
 Today i made a crud application in ruby  i was able to add item and update

+### R1D3
+I managed to finish my crud application ,it can now delete ,add,update, and list items.I also read about ruby functions